SMART SENSING insights

 MDR-certified medical devices vs. consumer wearables in clinical trials: Balancing regulation and accuracy

 Often, clinical trials use wearables that are MDR certified and thus approved as medical devices.
 The main difference between MDR medical devices and traditional consumer wearables is their purpose and regulation.
 MDR medical devices undergo strict regulations to ensure their safety and performance due to their specific design for medical purposes.
 Before entering the market, MDR-certified wearables used for diagnosis, therapy, and prevention undergo a thorough conformity assessment.
 On the other hand, wearables like smartwatches and fitness bracelets monitor personal health.
 The focus of these wearables is on the collection of fitness and wellness data.
 For this reason, the regulatory requirements for wearables from the leisure sector are less stringent and usually do not carry a CE marking.
 Using wearables from the leisure sector in clinical studies requires careful consideration.
-Due to the lack of validation for medical purposes, the data collected is often less accurate than for medical devices.
-In clinical trials demanding precise medical data, the MDR typically favors the use of medical devices.
+Due to the lack of validation for medical purposes, the data collected is often less accurate compared to medical devices.
+In clinical trials demanding precise medical data, the MDR, therefore, typically favors the use of medical devices.

-Ethical considerations in wearable selection for clinical trials: Data ownership, security and risk assessment
+Ethical considerations in wearable selection for clinical trials: Data ownership, security, and risk assessment

 Considering ethical and safety concerns is crucial when choosing a suitable wearable for clinical trials.
 Questions regarding ownership, protection, and release regulations as well as cyber security need to be addressed: